 Referring domains are an excellent way to tell Google that your site is viewed as reputable and that people trust what you have to say.
 About 81 percent of the sites with a Quick Answer have a minimum of 1,000 referring domains.
 Fifty percent, however, have over 10,000.
 When it comes to cultivating these links, the more you have, the stronger your site will be.

 3. Have less than 2,000 words on a page

 Research has shown that most of the sites ranking in the top slots on Google are longer, within 1,500 words widely considered to be ideal for most topics.
 However, there appears to be a maximum as well - an estimated 70 percent of the sites with Quick Answers have less than 2,000 words.

 4. Have good user engagement

-4. Use ‘how to’ or other lists in your page as appropriate.
-If you use unordered lists, consider adding “Step 1, Step 2, etc.) to each of the bullets as you appropriate to make it easier for Google to interpret it.
+- Use 'how to' or other lists in your page as appropriate.
+If you use unordered lists, consider adding "Step one, Step two, etc.) to each of the bullets as you appropriate to make it easier for Google to interpret it.